Eileen Ridgway Outreach Scholarship

 Established in May 1996, the Dr. Eileen Ridgway Endowed Nursing Scholarship aims to kindle and fuel leadership development by encouraging student development in community outreach, service, and civic efforts.
 Dr. Eileen Ridgway served as the dean of the Seattle University College of Nursing from 1968-1977.

-Daniela Acuna Aguirre, BSN '24
+Daniela Acuna Aguirre, BSN '24, presenting her research project

 Background: Aurora Commons offers a dignified, safe, and welcoming space for unhoused people and sex workers who are involved in commercial sexual exploitation.
 The organization offers clients a place to rest, prepare a meal, receive access to health care, connect to resources, and collectively create a healthy and vibrant community.